 Summary of Paul Revere’s Ride

-The poem takes the reader almost completely chronologically from the beginning to the end of the “midnight ride of Paul Revere.”
-Longfellow gives sufficient time to develop the drama of every moment that Revere went through to ensure a victory for their side.
-The most dramatic and important part of the plan comes as Revere rides quickly through the countryside from village to village preparing his warning that the British are indeed coming by sea.
+The poem follows Paul Revere on his midnight ride.
+The events occur in chronological order and Longfellow gives sufficient time to develop the drama of every moment.
+The most dramatic and important part of the plan comes as Revere rides quickly through the countryside from village to village.
+He’s riding with the warning that the British are coming by sea.

 At the end of the poem, the poet alludes to the historical importance of this moment and how, just like Revere’s horse, the facts of this evening will permeate history for years to come.